 Diploma in Creative Approaches to Supervision

 I decided to begin training as a TA psychotherapist in 1994, after really benefiting from some long-term personal psychotherapy myself.
-Before that I trained as a classical musician and worked freelance as a performer and teacher in London and the North West.
+Before that I trained as a classical musician and worked freelance as a performer and teacher in London and the Northwest of the UK.

 Over the course of my career as a therapist I have worked in a variety of settings including the NHS as a practice counsellor; in occupational health in manufacturing industry and local government; and in full time private practice.

-In the past 10 years I have developed an outdoor psychotherapy, supervision and training practice, and have been instrumental in some pioneering developments in that field.
+In the past 15 years I have developed an outdoor psychotherapy, supervision, and training practice, and have been instrumental in some pioneering developments in that field.
 I am now a clinical specialist in working therapeutically outdoors, and so am interested in our experience of the natural environment as a therapeutic relational space.
-In connection with this, I have co-authored a ground breaking article on the outdoor therapeutic frame in the European Journal of Psychotherapy in 2010 and have written a chapter on clinical outdoor practice in Ecotherapy: Theory Research and Practice published by Macmillan in 2016.
-I have also written a column on TA outdoor therapy - The View from Here - for The Transactional Analyst in 2013-14 and have a further book chapter on working with trauma outdoors in press.
+In connection with this, I co-authored a ground-breaking article on the outdoor therapeutic frame in the European Journal of Psychotherapy in 2010 and have written various book chapters and columns on the subject (see articles page)

-Currently, I see people for psychotherapy and supervision in my private practice in South Manchester, and Buxton in the High Peak.
-I am a Transactional Analysis trainer at various TA training centres, and also offer training courses and professional development groups for therapists wishing to develop outdoor psychotherapy practices at the Centre for Natural Reflection in the Peak District.
+I see people for psychotherapy and supervision in my private practice in Buxton in the High Peak.
+I am a Transactional Analysis trainer and offer training courses and professional development groups for therapists wishing to develop ecological practices at the Centre for Natural Reflection in the Peak District.